tigerabrodi/qooper-javascript-exercise/README.md

 - `N` is an integer within the range `[1..200,000]`.
 - String `S` consists only of letters (`a-z` and/or `A-Z`).

+# Run it locally

+Start by cloning or forking the repository.

+Then, install the dependencies via `npm run install`.

+Finally, run the tests via `npm run test`.

 # Tests

 I took the TDD approach and started out by writing failing tests taken from the examples mentioned in the challenge.

+# Thought Process

+Reading the problem, three main things that stand out:

+- We need to find the alphabetically largest letter that occurs in both lowercase and uppercase in the string.
+- The letters could appear in any order in the string.
+- The letters could be repeated in either case.
+However, we're only interested in letters occuring once in both cases (uppercase and lowercase).

+Knowing this, two solutions that come to mind:

+- A naive one where we use a nested loop.
+- An efficient one where we use a Set.

+Knowing that we only need to find each letter ONCE in both cases, a Set is perfect for this, uniquely keeping track of each letter.

 # Naive Solution